directvt/vtm/readme.md

        Attribute  | Description
       ------------|----------------
        type       | Menu item type. `type=Command` is used by default. label      | Menu item label list.
-One or more textual representations selected by the index returned by `action=`. notes      | Tooltip.
+One or more textual representations selected by `data=` value. notes      | Tooltip.
        action     | The function name which called on item activation.
 Inherited by the label attribute. data       | Textual parameter for function call.
 Inherited by the label attribute.